Georgios Papadopoulos (footballer, born 1914): Club career

+Papadopoulos enlisted at the academies of PAOK, where his older brother, Charalampos played as goalkeeper.
+In 1930 he made his debut in the senior team.
+He played for the club of Thessaloniki for three years when he moved to Athens to sign for AEK Athens.

-Papadopoulos started football at PAOK in 1930 and four years later he came to Athens on behalf of AEK Athens, where he played until 1948, when he retired from football.
-He played alongside players, such as Kleanthis Maropoulos, Michalis Delavinias, Christos Ribas, Vasilios Manettas, Tryfon Tzanetis and Georgios Magiras, while he won 2 consecutive Panhellenic Championships, 3 Greek Cups and 4 Athens FCA League, including the first domestic double by a Greek club in 1939.
+There he played alongside players, such as Kleanthis Maropoulos, Michalis Delavinias, Christos Ribas, Vasilios Manettas, Tryfon Tzanetis and Georgios Magiras, while he won 2 consecutive Panhellenic Championships, 3 Greek Cups and 4 Athens FCA League, including the first domestic double by a Greek club in 1939.
+He played at the club until 1948, when he retired from football.

 International career

 Papadopoulos made a total of 9 appearances for Greece, between 1934 and 1940.
 His debut took place on 23 December 1934 in a home win against Yugoslavia of the fourth Balkan Cup, under the instructions of Apostolos Nikolaidis.
 He was also part of Greece's team for their qualification matches for the 1938 FIFA World Cup.

 Managerial career

 After he retired as a football player Papadopoulos worked as manager at club such as A.O.
 Ampelokipoi, A.O.
 Zografou and Ilisiakos.